Graham · Cairngorms

 - Can I bring my dog up Ladylea Hill?

-- Is there mobile signal on Ladylea Hill?
+- What's mobile reception like on Ladylea Hill?

-- Good signal on summit; EE reliable with views to the Moray coast.
+- Signal is good; EE reliable with views to the Moray coast.

 - Is Ladylea Hill safe in winter?